sh7rajat/flight-fares/README.md

 # Motivation
 During lockdown, at the time of COVID 19 pandemic what to do when you are at home ?
 I started to learn Machine Learning and found it interesting.
 I came to know the mathematics behind it.
 Then I decided to work on the real world application to make a difference.

+# Project Description
+This is a Machine Learning project which predicts the fare of your flight ticket.
+We have trained our machine with a large amount of data and on the basis of necessary details required for booking a flight ticket we'll predict the fare of the flight ticket.
+These details includes Source,Destination,Departure Date and Time,Arrival Date and Time,Number of Haults in between the journey, and the Airline you want to travel in.